-All AEs occurring from first vaccination until 28 days after challenge that are observed by the Investigator or reported by the participant will be recorded in the eCRF/e-diary.
+Parent site is responsible for recording and reporting all AEs.
+Vaccination and challenge sites may support or reported by the participant will be recorded in the eCRF/e-diary.
 Medically attended AEs and unresolved clinically stable.
 All SAEs will be recorded from time of consent until last visit.
 All AESIs will be recorded from time of enrolment until last visit.